 If you count all of the different seasons and then add all the different holidays throughout the year, that adds up to quite a bit of effort!
 Even though I do my best to keep things simple, it still takes time to drag things out of my stash, play around and arrange everything and then put away what I don’t use.
 And just so you know, my shelves are downstairs, but all of my stash is upstairs. ugh

-In spite of all the stair climbing, I don’t want to leave things looking the exact same year round, so I’ve come up with a way to easily and quickly keep my shelves “current”.
+In spite of all the stair climbing, I don’t want to leave things looking the exact same year round, so I’ve come up with a way to easily and quickly keep my shelves “current”and organized.
 My trick was to create a base of neutral colored items that I could add to or slightly edit as needed.

 I started with a base of my black and white striped dishes and stacks of my solid white everyday dinnerware.
 I added two tool boxes that can easily have the contents changed out as the seasons go by.

-White pitchers fill the end of one shelf on the other side and down below, my mug tree is filled with monogram mugs and is sitting on a cutting board.
-I added an egg holder filled with pinecones and a stoneware container with snips of evergreens tucked into it.
+White pitchers fill the end of one shelf on the other side and down below, my mug tree is filled with monogram mugs and is sitting on a wooden cutting board.
+I added an egg holder filled with pinecones and a stoneware container with snips of fragrant evergreens tucked into it.